Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training: Method

 MAE~\cite{he:2022:mae} is employed to pre-train vision transformers~\cite{dosovitskiy:2020:vit, vaswani:2017:transformer}.
-An input point cloud is divided into small patches, and a large proportion is masked.
-A transformer encoder extracts patch-wise features from the remaining patches, and a transformer decoder is trained to reconstruct the masked patches.
+An input point cloud is divided into small patches, and a large proportion (\eg, \SI{75}{\percent}) is masked.
+A transformer-based encoder extracts patch-wise features from the remaining patches, and a decoder is trained to reconstruct the masked patches.
 After the pre-training, the decoder is abandoned, and the encoder can be transferred into downstream tasks.
-In this work, we adopt the method of Li and Heizmann~\cite{li:2023:applying} for MAE.
-Also, to increase the diversity of training data, we randomly crop a region from a generated scene in each iteration instead of using the entire scene.
+We adopt the architecture and training method in~\cite{li:2023:applying} for MAE.

-We pre-train a point cloud encoder using scene-level contrastive learning following~\cite{zhang:2021:depthcontrast}.
-Specifically, we randomly crop two overlapping regions from each generated scene to create a positive pair.
-Point clouds from different scenes are considered negative samples.
-Given a point cloud, the encoder is trained to distinguish its positive sample from many negative samples.
-We apply MoCoV2~\cite{chen:2020:mocov2} by using an exponentially moving averaged momentum encoder and a memory bank to save global features from negative samples.
+Also, scene-level contrastive learning is applied to pre-train a point cloud encoder following~\cite{zhang:2021:depthcontrast}.
+Two overlapping regions are cropped from each generated scene to create a positive pair (\ie, an anchor and a positive sample).
+Point clouds from other scenes are regarded as negative samples.
+Given a point cloud as an anchor, the encoder is trained to distinguish its positive sample from many negative samples.
+This work applies MoCoV2~\cite{chen:2020:mocov2} by using an exponentially moving averaged momentum encoder and a memory bank to save global features from negative samples.